-A. Potassium-based salt substitutes can be a good way of cutting back on sodium and getting extra potassium.
+A. Potassium-based salt substitutes like the ones you have been using can be a good way of cutting back on sodium and getting extra potassium.
 But in combination with medicines such as Vasotec (enalapril), Capoten (captopril), Lotensin (benazepril), Aceon (perindopril), Accupril (quinapril), Altace (ramipril), Mavic (trandolapril), or Zestril (lisinopril), salt substitutes and potassium supplements could be disastrous.
 Too much potassium can cause fatal heart rhythms.

 This was an example of a serious medical mistake.
-The new physician clearly did not take time to review all the prior medications that had been prescribed.
-Potassium supplements are often recommended to compensate for the depletion of potassium brought on by diuretics like hydrochlorothiazide (HCTZ) or furosemide (Lasix).
-But when the prescription was changed to an ACE inhibitor like enalapril, the doctor should have been far more careful to check the medical records and ask about salt substitutes.
+The new physician clearly did not take time to review all the prior medications that had been prescribed and notice the potassium interaction.
+People take potassium supplements to compensate for the depletion of potassium brought on by diuretics like hydrochlorothiazide (HCTZ) or furosemide (Lasix).
+But when the prescription was changed to the ACE inhibitor enalapril, the doctor should have been far more careful to check the medical records and ask about salt substitutes.
 Fortunately, the pharmacist saved the day (and potentially your life).

 Such mistakes are far more common than most people realize.
-That’s why we wrote, Top Screwups Doctors Make and How to Avoid Them.
-You can get an autographed copy by visiting our People’s Pharmacy store.
-The book offers hundreds of questions to ask and tips to prevent this kind of potentially lethal error.
+That’s why we wrote Top Screwups Doctors Make and How to Avoid Them.
+It offers hundreds of questions to ask and tips to prevent this kind of potentially lethal error.
 In particular, there is information on common mistakes made with ACE inhibitors, diabetes drugs, hypothyroidism and heartburn.
 Here’s a link to the People’s Pharmacy Store if you would like a copy.

+Potassium isn’t the only potential problem.
 Vitamin and mineral interactions with some medicines can be life threatening.
 We are sending you our Guide to Drug and Nutrient Interactions.
-It tells which prescription drugs can provoke nutritional deficits, and alerts you to problems that may occur if you take supplements with your medications.
+It tells which prescription drugs can provoke nutritional deficits and alerts you to problems that may occur if you take supplements with your medications.